 When potential customers type their problem into that search bar and hit Enter, you’ll want your ad to show up towards the top of that search results page.
 It’s that simple.

 At the same time, how you construct that ad matters.
 Here’s what an effective plumber marketing ad looks like:

 So what makes this a strong ad?
 A few things:

-The Headline 2 (separated by the Headline 1 with a hyphen) entices the reader to click by telling them that services start as low as $20.
+(separated from Headline 1 with a hyphen) entices the reader to click by telling them that services start as low as $20.

-Vital information such as the company address and phone number a front and center so the user doesn’t have to go searching for it elsewhere.
+Vital information such as the company address and phone number, are front and center so the user doesn’t have to go searching for it elsewhere.

-Remember, while it’s not exactly rocket science, getting advertising right for your plumbing business just takes some forethought and effort to nail it and bring in those new customers.
+While it’s not exactly rocket science, getting advertising right for your plumbing business just takes some thought and effort to nail it and bring in those new customers.